Veteran Mentor Courts

 Program Structure

-• Presiding Judge Shannon A. Holmes is a veteran, an elected member of the NADCP Board of Directors, and an appointed member of an advisory committee for the state of Michigan
+- Presiding Judge Shannon Holmes is a veteran, a member of the board of directors for All Rise and the Michigan Association of Treatment Court Professionals, and an appointed member of an advisory committee for the state of Michigan

 Lancaster County Veterans Treatment Court